 Management consultants often refer to this is as the DMAIC framework.

 This Practice Note guides you through step 2, ie measuring the problem or inefficiency that you identified in step 1.
-Please see Practice Note: Step 1—identify and define the problem.
+See Practice Note: Define Step 1—identify and define the problem.

-All areas of waste and inefficiency have a cost to the firm.
+All areas of waste and inefficiency have a cost to the department.
 Some have a direct cost such as surplus equipment, whereas other costs are associated with wasted time (opportunity cost) and materials.

 The most common problem with step 2 is knowing what to measure.
 The tools below will help you establish which part of your processes to focus on and what measurements need to be taken.
 You can use some or all of the following tools as you see fit: